Stetson University, History

-The successful candidate will hold a Ph.D. in Public History or a Ph.
-D. in History or a related field with a focus on Public History.
-Applicants with an M.A. in Public History with post- graduate experience in the field will be considered.
-Applicants should have an active scholarly agenda, and experience working with public history institutions and shaping collaborative projects.
-We particularly welcome candidates with a strong commitment to innovative teaching and to all aspects of diversity in historic communities.
+We seek candidates with a PhD in Public History, History, or a related field with a focus on Public History.
+Applicants with an MA in Public History, History or a related field with post-graduate experience in Public History are welcome to apply.
+Applicants should have an active scholarly record and experience working with public history institutions and shaping collaborative projects.

-For more information on our expectations in teaching and scholarship and our support for faculty development, please see the Office of the Provost and Academic Affairs website: http://www.stetson.edu/provost.
+For more information on our expectations in teaching and scholarship, our tenure policies, and our support for faculty development, please see the Office of the Provost and Academic Affairs website: http://www.stetson.edu/administration/provost/index.php

-The History Department at Stetson is a diverse and engaged department with active teacher- scholars, a curriculum covering most areas of the globe and spanning ancient times to the present, a vibrant Public History concentration, and strong community connections.
-The Department has eight full-time faculty, several part-time faculty, and a vibrant community of nearly 100 majors and minors.
-See http://www.stetson.edu/artsci/history/
+The History Department at Stetson is a diverse and engaged department with active teacher-scholars, a curriculum covering most areas of the globe and spanning ancient times to the present, a vibrant Public History concentration, and strong community connections.
+The Department has nine full-time faculty, several part-time faculty, and a vibrant community of nearly 100 majors and minors.
+For more information, go to http://www.stetson.edu/artsci/history/

-Founded in 1883, Stetson University (http://www.stetson.edu) is a private, selective university comprised of a rich array of liberal arts and professional academic programs.
-Collectively, Stetson’s faculty works with nearly 4,000 students in undergraduate, graduate, and professional programs.
+Founded in 1883, Stetson University (www.stetson.edu) is a private, selective university comprised of a rich array of liberal arts and professional academic programs.
+Collectively, Stetson’s faculty works with nearly 4000 students in undergraduate, graduate, and professional programs.
 The University’s historic main campus, located in DeLand, enrolls more than 3,000 students in undergraduate programs in the College of Arts & Sciences, the School of Business Administration, and the School of Music.
 Stetson University College of Law, Florida’s first law school, moved from the main campus to Gulfport in 1954, and, with the addition of the Tampa Law Center, serves approximately 1,000 students working full-time or part-time toward J.D. or LL.M. degrees.
-Graduate programs offered at the main campus and at Stetson University Center in Celebration include Business, Accounting, Educational Leadership, Counseling, and Creative Writing.
+Graduate programs offered at the main campus and at Stetson University Center in Celebration include Business, Accounting, Elementary Education – Education for Social Justice, Educational Leadership, Counseling, and Creative Writing.
 Florida’s oldest private institution of higher learning, Stetson has regularly been ranked among the best regional universities in the Southeast and was the first private college in Florida to be granted a chapter of Phi Beta Kappa.